 As in Section 3.1, we have two cases to consider: (1) $\bD = 0$, and (2) $\bD > 0$.
 The next two results are the analogs of Proposition 3.2 and Theorem 3.3, respectively.
 Their proofs are similar to the ones in Section 3.1, so we omit them.

 \prop{4.1} {If $\bD = 0$ in $(4.4)$, then the maximized utility of lifetime consumption $\bU$ on $\R \times \R^+$ is given by:

 in which $\bk(D) > 0$ uniquely solves $(4.3)$.
-The associated optimal life insurance purchasing, consumption, and investment strategies are as follows: \item{$(a)$} Do not purchase more life insurance. \item{$(b)$} Consume continuously at the following rate when $(W_t, D_t) = (w, D) \in \R \times \R^+:$
+The associated optimal life insurance purchasing, consumption, and investment strategies are as follows: \item{$(a)$} Do not purchase additional life insurance. \item{$(b)$} Consume continuously at the following rate when $(W_t, D_t) = (w, D) \in \R \times \R^+:$

 \item{$(c)$} Invest the following amount of wealth in the risky asset when $(W_t, D_t) = (w, D) \in \R \times \R^+:$ }

 \thm{4.2} {If $\bD > 0$ in $(4.4)$, then the maximized utility of consumption $\bU$ on $\R \times \R^+ = \bDo_1 \cup \bDo_2$, with $\bDo_1 = \{ (w, D): w \in \R, \, D > \bD \}$ and $\bDo_2 = \{ (w, D): w \in \R, \, 0 \le D \le \bD \}$, is given by: \item{$(i)$} For $(w, D) \in cl(\bDo_1) = \{ (w, D): w \in \R, \, D \ge \bD \}$,